gsimon75/esp8266_gps_unit/README.md

 9600 bps by default, or 230400 if we switch to that.

-To reduce the transmission delay we switch the Neo-6 to a vendor-specific UBX binary protocol and enable only those messages that are actually needed for location and timestamp data (i.e. no satellite status info, etc.) The code still contains a standard NMEA parser, so if a different GPS chip is used, all it takes is to toggle a `#define` in `gps.c`.
+To reduce the transmission delay we switch the Neo-6 to a vendor-specific UBX binary protocol and enable only those messages that are actually needed for location and timestamp data (i.e. no satellite status info, etc.) The code still contains the standard NMEA parser, so if a different GPS chip is used, all it takes is to toggle a `#define` in [gps.c](./gps.c).

 NOTE: The uBlox Neo-6 GPS could emit a _timepulse_, a separate signal that marks the exact time of the reception, with that we could get sub-microsecond accuracy ... but those wires aren't published on the usual GPS drop-in modules.

-FIXME: On the other hand, on a purpose-designed _product_ we can very well connect that timepulse output to an input of the microcontroller, and then we'll really achieve that clock accuracy.
+On the other hand, on a purpose-designed _product_ we can very well connect that timepulse output to an input of the microcontroller, and then we'll really achieve that clock accuracy.
 It'll require some coding, but nothing problematic.

 So now we set the system clock to the _reception time_ of the data packet, that's still below 5 ms delay, so we can live with